-Building large projects with Emscripten is very easy.
-Emscripten provides two simple scripts that configure your makefiles to use emcc as a drop-in replacement for gcc — in most cases the rest of your project’s current build system remains unchanged.
+Emscripten provides two scripts that configure your makefiles to use emcc as a drop-in replacement for gcc — in most cases the rest of your project’s current build system remains unchanged.

 To build using Emscripten you need to replace gcc with emcc in your makefiles.
 This is done using emconfigure, which sets the appropriate environment variables like CXX (C++ compiler) and CC (the compiler).